 Think outside the bag

 It’s easy to think you might not have something you need to live sustainably, but finding new ways to use what you already own is key.
-For example, I love this hack from Shannon of mama.eco to turn your leftover veggie rubber bands and a mason jar lid into a soap holder.
+For example, I love this hack from Shannon of @mama.eco to turn your leftover veggie rubber bands and a mason jar lid into a soap holder.
 Get creative!
-It’s not always about having the most beautiful, eco-friendly product, but rather, the one that will produce the least amount of waste by you using it.
+It’s not always about having the most beautiful, eco-friendly product, but rather, the one that will produce the least amount of waste by reusing it.

-Sure, sometimes it feels special or important to invest in beautiful, fresh, sustainable products, but other times, you can make do with what you have.
-And that’s truly the most sustainable way to go about things.
+Sure, sometimes it feels special or important to invest in beautiful, fresh, sustainable products, but other times you can make do with what you have.
+That’s truly the most sustainable way to go about things.
 Get creative with what you have, then start to replace with the eco-friendly swaps as needed while avoiding tossing out anything “unsustainable” and starting over.